arbu/printui/README.md

 ### Usage

 Running `python setup.py install` will install the command `printui`.
 Executing `printui` will try to find a device automatically and start a webserver on port 8080.
-A configuration file can be specified with `-d <config>`.
+A configuration file can be specified with `-c <config>`.

 ### License